-Hey guys!
-Today I’d like to share with you my thoughts on what to do when sales are slow in your Print on Demand shops and online stores.
+Today I’m sharing my thoughts on what to do when sales are slow in your Print on Demand stores.

 In retail, whether online or brick and mortar, there are sales cycles.
 This means that sales slow down at certain times of the year and peak during other times, like at Christmas.